HerneSong/HerneSong.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi, this is Zihe Song, a first-year PhD student at UIC CS department.
+Hi, this is Zihe Song, a second-year PhD student at UIC CS department.
 I am a member of <a href='https://bdsc.lab.uic.edu/'>Big Data and Social Computing (BDSC) lab</a>, supervised by Prof. Philip Yu.
-My current research interests are data mining, recommendation systems and machine learning.
+My current research interests are graph learning and generative models.
 Before joining UIC, I obtained my bachelor's degree and master's degree at Hunan University and University of Washington, respectively.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.